Samsung/tizen-docs/docs/guides/web/ui/tau/animation-w.md

 });
 ```

-In the above animation, the box is translated by Y axis from 0 to 150 and rotated from 0 to 180.
+In the above animation, the box is translated along the Y axis from 0 to 150 and rotated from 0 to 180.
 Before translating and rotating, the `start` text is inserted into the box.
 After translating and rotating, the box's background color is changed to navy.